jquery/learn.jquery.com/page/javascript-101/conditional-code.md

 Sometimes a variable should be set depending on some condition.
 An `if`/`else` statement works, but in many cases the ternary operator is more convenient.
 The ternary operator tests a condition; if the condition is true, it returns a certain value, otherwise it returns a different value.

 The ternary operator:

 ```
-// set foo to 1 if bar is true;
-// otherwise, set foo to 0
+// Set foo to 1 if bar is true; otherwise, set foo to 0:
 var foo = bar ?
 1 : 0;
 ```